Skip to main page content

 Communications for Community Services

-This course enhances students' communication skills in preparation for work in community services.
-Through the theme of "advocacy and education," students read, examine, and respond to selected essays and articles, creating research reports and research presentations to share with their peers.
+This course enhances students' research and communication skills in preparation for work in community services.
+Through the theme of "advocacy and education," students gather, analyze, and respond to recent and relevant research in their field, creating research reports and research presentations to share with their peers.
 The research process provides students with the opportunity to develop their writing skills through critical thinking, analysis, synthesis, application, and evaluation.
 These skills are necessary for success in current and future college courses, the workplace, and students' personal lives.

 GED-XXX3